openxc/openxc-python/docs/tools/control.rst

 reset
 --------

-Reset and re-initialize the attached CAN translator.
+Reset and re-initialize the attached vehicle interface.

 .. code-block:: bash